CLSherrod/clsherrod.github.io/_drafts/review/2013-11-25-musician-partnered-with-united-national.md

   _wp_rp_related_posts_query_result_cache_6: a:12:{i:0;O:8:"stdClass":2:{s:7:"post_id";s:4:"6885";s:5:"score";s:15:"72.835492092748";}i:1;O:8:"stdClass":2:{s:7:"post_id";s:4:"7846";s:5:"score";s:17:"62.46132874922158";}i:2;O:8:"stdClass":2:{s:7:"post_id";s:4:"6997";s:5:"score";s:18:"55.416889285478995";}i:3;O:8:"stdClass":2:{s:7:"post_id";s:3:"809";s:5:"score";s:17:"52.02669163916012";}i:4;O:8:"stdClass":2:{s:7:"post_id";s:3:"587";s:5:"score";s:18:"50.769474320315375";}i:5;O:8:"stdClass":2:{s:7:"post_id";s:3:"317";s:5:"score";s:18:"47.916497529307094";}i:6;O:8:"stdClass":2:{s:7:"post_id";s:3:"316";s:5:"score";s:18:"47.916497529307094";}i:7;O:8:"stdClass":2:{s:7:"post_id";s:3:"277";s:5:"score";s:17:"47.42152145317203";}i:8;O:8:"stdClass":2:{s:7:"post_id";s:4:"8023";s:5:"score";s:17:"43.01875627820227";}i:9;O:8:"stdClass":2:{s:7:"post_id";s:4:"2017";s:5:"score";s:17:"43.01875627820227";}i:10;O:8:"stdClass":2:{s:7:"post_id";s:4:"1597";s:5:"score";s:17:"43.01875627820227";}i:11;O:8:"stdClass":2:{s:7:"post_id";s:4:"1436";s:5:"score";s:17:"43.01875627820227";}}
 permalink: "/musician-partnered-with-united-national/"
 ---
-<p>Here is a sign that electronic music is mainstream.<br />
+Here is a sign that electronic music is mainstream.<br />
-<em>David Guetta is turning to Twitter for a good cause.
+ *David Guetta is turning to Twitter for a good cause.
 The international DJ/producer has partnered with the United Nations for "The World Needs More. . ." campaign to help raise money for humanitarian needs around the world.
-Guetta and other global brands have sponsored words meaningful to them; each time that word is tweeted, $1 is unlocked for aid efforts.</em></p>
+Guetta and other global brands have sponsored words meaningful to them; each time that word is tweeted, $1 is unlocked for aid efforts. *

-<p>Here's the music video</p>
+Here's the music video

-<p><iframe width="560" height="315" src="https://www.youtube.com/embed/PwIVlVUvQEI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></p>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PwIVlVUvQEI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-<p>Things have come along way for electronic music.
+Things have come along way for electronic music.
 I use to be the only one that I knew of that liked it.
 Now David Guetta is teaming with the United Nations.
 Can't get much bigger than that.
-And major pop artists are teaming with electronic dance artists to get in front a new audience.</p>
+And major pop artists are teaming with electronic dance artists to get in front a new audience.

-<p>And this is why David is one of my favorite artists.</p>
+And this is why David is one of my favorite artists.</p>
-<p style="padding-left: 30px;"><em>With album titles like Just a Little More Love and One Love under his belt, it's no surprise that Guetta has sponsored the word '#Love.'
+<p style="padding-left: 30px;"> *With album titles like Just a Little More Love and One Love under his belt, it's no surprise that Guetta has sponsored the word '#Love.'
 "There's been a lot of my songs about love and that's the kind of person that I am," he told Rolling Stone.
 "It's the biggest energy in the world.
 Universal love.
 Have a little bit of compassion and love for each other.
-Some people might find it cheesy, I don't think that it is."</em></p>
+Some people might find it cheesy, I don't think that it is." *

-<p>I don't find it cheesy either and why I work on my music everyday with my motto #AboveAllIsLove</p>
+I don't find it cheesy either and why I work on my music everyday with my motto #AboveAllIsLove

-<p>I <a href="https://twitter.com/ChrisSherrod/status/405004196577280001">tweeted about it this morning</a>.
-Come join me and David Guetta, United Nations and the rest of the world.</p>
+I <a href="https://twitter.com/ChrisSherrod/status/405004196577280001">tweeted about it this morning</a>.
+Come join me and David Guetta, United Nations and the rest of the world.

-<p>Read more: <a href="http://www.rollingstone.com/music/news/david-guetta-partners-with-the-united-nations-20131122#ixzz2lgAR46Xz">http://www.rollingstone.com/music/news/david-guetta-partners-with-the-united-nations-20131122#ixzz2lgAR46Xz</a></p>
+Read more: <a href="http://www.rollingstone.com/music/news/david-guetta-partners-with-the-united-nations-20131122#ixzz2lgAR46Xz">http://www.rollingstone.com/music/news/david-guetta-partners-with-the-united-nations-20131122#ixzz2lgAR46Xz</a></p>